- Dr Alex Deagon

 - Dr Deagon's PhD Thesis 'The Contours of Truth: Using Christian Theology and Philosophy to Construct a Jurisprudence of Truth' was awarded the Chancellor's Medal for outstanding excellence in the Doctor of Philosophy by Griffith University.
 The award recognises the highest ranking PhD theses in the University and the top ranked thesis in the Arts, Education and Law Group.

 - Reference year

-- Reviewer for Cambridge University Press (Textbooks on Jurisprudence and Evidence) and Connor Court Publishing (edited collection on Law and Religion) Reviewer for Law, Culture and the Humanities, the Journal of Social Inclusion, Law in Context, the Western Australian Jurist, the Australian Catholic Historical Society Journal and the Journal of Law, Religion and State.
+- Reviewer for Cambridge University Press (Textbooks on Jurisprudence and Evidence), Connor Court Publishing (edited collection on Law and Religion), Law, Culture and the Humanities, Journal of Law, Religion and State, Monash University Law Review, the University of Western Australia Law Review, the Journal of Social Inclusion, Law in Context, the Western Australian Jurist, and the Australian Catholic Historical Society Journal.

 - Keynote Speaker/Expert Panel Member/Invited Speaker for a Conference